 The study, by the Oregon-based National Home Education Research

-(NHERI), showed higher levels of political involvement for
+Institute (NHERI), showed higher levels of political involvement for

 home-schoolers in several categories.
 The poll shows home-schoolers are